Theofili/Subcellular-Localization-Prediction/README.md

 ## In the `data/data_functions` folder run:

 ### 1.1. `average.py`

+**First input a working directory** -- all files after that will be saved into distinct folders

 When executed this program:
 * Collects **human protein sequences** from the Entrez-protein database.
 * Calculates the lengths of the sequences.